by Michael McAllister, correspondent

 One issue was parking.
 Will there be enough?
 Yes, according to Harrington, because present parking capacity is adequate.
 Furthermore, given that much of the hotel parking will occur from late in the afternoon until relatively early in the morning, normal daytime parking requirements should not be seriously compromised.

 A comment from the audience called attention to use of the word “boutique.”
 Will patrons of such an establishment be able to find in Grinnell the type of fine dining they would generally expect?
 Harrington is confident that they will.
 She also does not find the word “boutique” incompatible with a general décor that reflects Grinnell’s Midwestern identity—corrugated metal roofing in the bar area, for example.
+To get better exterior and roofing services you can contact these experts as they serve all of Chesapeake.

 Support from the audience was also in evidence.
 Craig Cooper of Cooper Real Estate and Bikes to You cited his visits to Iowa towns as a result of RAGBRAI.
 Towns with a facility such as the proposed hotel simply are more alive, he said, and “more vibrant” than others.
 Businesses that surround the hotel also visibly benefit.